 Answer: This demonstration project was originally authorized under Section 4308 of the National Defense Authorization Act (NDAA) for Fiscal Year (FY) 1996.
 The project was initially designed in the 1997 – 1999 time frame by a Process Action Team under the authority of then-Under Secretary of Defense for Acquisition, Technology, and Logistics with the participation of and review by DoD and the Office of Personnel Management (OPM).
 The OPM approved and published the final project plan for the AcqDemo on January 8, 1999, in 64 Federal Register (FR) 1426 – 1492.
 The NDAA for FY 2004 authorized the National Security Personnel System (NSPS) and most AcqDemo employees converted to the NSPS in 2006.
 Section 1113 of NDAA for FY 2010 repealed the NSPS and directed conversion of all NSPS employees to their previous pay system by January 1, 2012.
 All NSPS employees formerly in AcqDemo were transitioned back to AcqDemo in May 2011.

 On January 7, 2011, the original demonstration project authority was repealed and codified at 10 U.S.C.1762 pursuant to Section 872 of the Ike Skelton NDAA for FY 2011.
 With the enactment of Section 872, Congress extended the authority for AcqDemo until September 30, 2017, and increased the total number of persons who may participate in the project from 95,000 to 120,000.
 Congress further extended the authority for AcqDemo to December 31, 2020, in Section 846 of NDAA for FY 2016.
 Through Section 867 of NDAA for FY 2017, Congress provided that the Secretary of Defense shall exercise the authorities granted to the OPM under 5 U.S.C.
 4703 for purposes of the demonstration project.
-Congress further extended the authority for AcqDemo to December 31, 2023 and increased the limit on the number of participants from 120,000 to 130,000 under Section 844 of NDAA for FY 2018.
+Congress increased the limit on the number of participants from 120,000 to 130,000 under Section 844 of NDAA for FY 2018, and further extended the authority for AcqDemo to December 31, 2026 under Section 812 of the NDAA for FY 2022.

 “(i) at least one-third of the workforce participating in the demonstration project consists of members of the acquisition workforce”; AND